adthai/seattle-economy/src/index-5.md

 # Filling graph of median home prices of three US cities

+<h3><b>Supply and demand on the market:</b></h3>
+<p>Throughout the last decade, housing has skyrocketed in many major cities across the US,
+Seattle in particular.
+As mentioned before, demand in jobs has risen in an exponential amount.
+This leads to an unprecedented amount of people coming to cities such as Seattle.
+If you take a look around 2016-2019, home prices skyrocketed.</p>

+<p>However,when COVID-19 hit across the world, many cities have led to a migration of thousands
+leaving big cities.
+The population in these three cities, including Seattle, decreased in 2020.
+There are many factors to this phenomena.
+Many people had to emigrate to either their home country or another country as mandated.
+Others left because of personal reasons regarding the disease or the government itself.
+This led to a cool off of home prices in the three cities. </p>

+<p> Things started picking up again slowly after COVID, with people coming back to these cities,
+increasing home prices again. </p>

 ```js
 const seattle = FileAttachment("./data/data - seattle.csv").csv()
 const sanFrancisco = FileAttachment("./data/data - san francisco.csv").csv()
 const newYorkCity = FileAttachment("./data/data - new york city.csv").csv()
 ```